cosmicjs/fyre-starter/README.md

 # Fyre Starter
 ### [View Demo](https://fyre-starter.com)

-Inspired by the deck referenced in the Hulu documentary Fyre Fraud used to raise money for fraudulent business ventures.
+Inspired by the deck referenced in the Hulu documentary <i>Fyre Fraud</i> used to raise money for fraudulent business ventures.
 [View the presentation](https://fyre-starter.com).
 Has everything your pitch needs: buzzwords, glamourour imagery and Ja Rule.

 Built with React, uses the Cosmic JS CMS with imagery provided by the Unsplash Extension.
 [Install to your Cosmic JS Bucket here](https://cosmicjs.com/apps/fyre-starter).